 Solar Panel Bird Proofing

-Rooftop solar panels need protecting from birds
+Why do rooftop solar panels need protecting from birds?

 - Nesting birds and their young are noisy.